greim/ugly-adapter/readme.md

-# Straightforward way to obtain promises from your standard error-first callback functions
+# Adapt callback APIs to produce ES6 promises

-Large swaths of the node/io.js ecosystem use callbacks for asynchronous flow.
+Core node.js libraries, plus large swaths of the npm ecosystem, use error-first callbacks for asynchronous control flow.
-Many people wish these methods returned promises instead or in addition to accepting callbacks.
-Whether or not that wish is someday fulfilled, this lib provides an easy way to get promises from callback APIs.
+A movement is afoot to make everything return promises, but it will be a slow transition.
+For now, this lib converts callback-accepting functions/methods into promise-returning ones.
+It's like that ugly adapter thingy you buy, intending to throw away, but you need to plug your old device into your new device.

 ## Install